 When type calculations in a spreadsheet using values directly instead of formulae in the cell references – change the values in the cells and point out the incorrect result from the calculations based the previous values.

-Students are bound to have their own idea about what they want to do, so you might want to encourage this.
-It is a good idea to have model or plan they can follow.
+- Let them plan, or at least negotiate, what they might try - Students are bound to have their own idea about what they want to do, so you might want to encourage this.
+It is a good idea to have a model or plan they can follow.

 - the manual for the software — it has usually been written with the ‘average’ teacher in mind